 Don’t forget to wear your Halloween Costume

-Yes, many people dress up for Halloweentown and it’s always fun to show off your costume.
+Yes, everyone dresses up for Halloweentown and it’s always fun to show off your costume.

 You do not have many options for local lodging in this small town of St. Helens.
 Here are the few recommended options that will be sold out fast.